crazywaters/OpenAnimator-NG/README.markdown

 Animator Pro A.K.A.
 ===================

 Animator Pro, (A.K.A.
-Autodesk Animator Pro, Ani Pro, PJ Paint, or simply PJ) is a 256 color paint and animation package for MSDOS.
+Autodesk Animator Pro, Ani Pro, V Paint, PJ Paint, or simply PJ) is a 256 color paint and animation package for MSDOS.
 It was popular in the early to mid 1990's for game art, online animation, business presentations and occasional TV productions.